Adamskoullos/TraderDashboards/README.md

     - [X] **Solution** I ended up using media querries and using large amounts of margin-top for the below content.
     This doesnt feel like it should be the best solution but this has allowed me to manage the overlapping issue instead of actually fixing it.
 The home screen is fully responsive now.
+### Unresolved Bugs
-- **Bug:** Home page - the economic calendar iframe is contained within div's but will only scroll on the Y axis even when it is contained within a div with overflow:scroll
+- **Bug:** Intraday-Dash - the economic calendar iframe is contained within div's but will only scroll on the Y axis even when it is contained within a div with overflow:scroll
     - [] **Solution** Unresolved, but very usable even on mobile.
 Date, time and event are all visible.
-- **Bug:** README.md links to external url's even with target="_blank still open within the same tab (Have tried both mark down and mark up methods)
+- **Bug:** README.md links to external url's even with target="_blank" still opens within the same tab (Have tried both mark down and mark up methods)
     - [] **Solution** Unresolved, all links are now in markup using <a> tags which include target="_blank".
 Visitors will for now right click 'open in new tab' Not great but not a show stopper

 **Note:** Being my first project I began the project unknowingly using a mix of methods to position content, it was like putting pieces from two different puzzles together (containers and items).
 However as I struggled through I slowly began to understand